heyajulia/savvy/README.md

 > [!TIP]
 >
-> If you run into any issues, such as the cryptic error message `Bootstrap failed: 5: Input/output error`, verify your
+> If you run into the cryptic error message `Bootstrap failed: 5: Input/output error`, verify your plist file with
-> plist file with `plutil`: `plutil /Library/LaunchDaemons/cool.julia.bot.energieprijzen.plist`.
-It'll say something
+> `plutil`: `plutil /Library/LaunchDaemons/cool.julia.bot.energieprijzen.plist`.
+It'll say something like (and yes, this
-> like (and yes, this is a real mistake that I made):
+> is a real mistake that I made):
 >
 > ```
 > /Library/LaunchDaemons/cool.julia.bot.energieprijzen.plist: Encountered unknown tag UserName on line 35